Seen and Solved Blog

 Caustic Paint Strippers: A cost saving solution?

 One of the more frustrating aspects of being a paint applicator is having to deal with the buildup of paint on your racks and fixtures.
 These custom components are a considerable investment for many applicators and ensuring that they remain functional and lasting is critical to managing a process’s operation cost.
-Several different methods are used to maintain these components including burn...
+Several different methods are used to maintain these components including burn-off...
 Read More

 Wastewater Question from the Field

 Question: Can I “overwhelm” my wastewater system?
 Answer: Yes.
 When wastewater systems are overwhelmed, a pass-through event occurs.
 If more wastewater goes into the system than the system was designed to handle, the system is not going to be able to remove all the contaminants.
 The contaminants are going to go out the door.
-So, when introducing new processes in manufacturing, always c...
+So, when introducing new processes in manufacturing, always conside...
 Read More

 Organic vs Acidic Paint Stripping Applications, Which Do You Choose?

 Traditionally, paint stripping was conducted with methylene chloride or DCM, which is an excellent solvent that was prevalent across many industrial applications.
 As manufacturers began to learn more about the chemical’s toxicity and carcinogenicity, it quickly ran out of favor as safer alternative methods emerged.
 Organic paint strippers today are much safer and user-friendly.
-These product...
+These products ha...
 Read More

 The Importance of Bench Testing